 MOD EUR/XXXXA11A1/32

-32.47 a) in radiotelephony, the signal SEELONCE MAYDAY, pronounced as the French expression “silence, m’aider”;
+32.47 in radiotelephony, the signal SEELONCE MAYDAY, pronounced as the French expression “silence, m’aider”, (WRC-23)

 Reasons: Editorial changes of numbering due to the suppression of No. 32.48.

 SUP EUR/XXXXA11A1/33

 32.48 b) in narrow-band direct-printing telegraphy normally using forward-error correcting mode, the signal SILENCE MAYDAY.
 However, the ARQ mode may be used when it is advantageous to do so.